ExaWorks/job-api-spec/specification.md

 The `ACTIVE` state is the only state where the job will consume resources.

 Backend implementations are likely to have their own state definitions state and transition semantics.
-An implementation of this API MUST ensure that
+An implementation of this API MUST ensure that:

-  - backend states are mapped to the states defined in this document;
+  - Backend states are mapped to the states defined in this document.
-  - state transitions are valid with respect to the state model here defined.
+  - State transitions are valid with respect to the state model here defined.

 An implementation MUST NOT issue state updates for any backend state transitions which cannot be mapped to the state model.
 When a backend state model misses a representation for a state which the state model in this document requires, the implementation MUST report the respective state transition anyway, to the best of its knowledge.
-For example, if a `JobExecutor` backend does, for some reason, not feature a state corresponding to `QUEUED`, then the implementation MUST issue a `QUEUED` state update between `NEW` and `ACTIVE` anyway.
+For example, if a `JobExecutor` backend does not, for some reason, feature a state corresponding to `QUEUED`, then the implementation MUST issue a `QUEUED` state update between `NEW` and `ACTIVE` anyway.

-Additional information (time stamps, backend details, transition triggers etc) MAY be available on certain state transitions, in certain implementations - See the `JobStatus` definition for additional information on such meta data.
+Additional information (time stamps, backend details, transition triggers etc) MAY be available on certain state transitions, in certain implementations.
+See the `JobStatus` definition for additional information on such metadata.

 #### Constructors